callstackincubator/rock/website/docs/docs/cli/index.md

 | `--jsbundle <string>` | Path to JS bundle to apply before signing  |
 | `--no-hermes`         | Don't use Hermes for JS bundle             |

-### `rnef build:android` options
+### `rnef build:android` Options

-`rnef build:android` builds Android app for generic emulator, device or distribution, producing APK or AAB files.
-The following options are available for the `rnef build:android` command:
+The `build:android` command builds your Android app for emulators, devices, or distribution, producing either APK or AAB files.

 | Option                   | Description                             |
 | :----------------------- | :-------------------------------------- |